 When Do You Need to Wait to Ship?

-You want to know whether your research is publishable.1 I’ve suggested the only way to answer this question is to ship the best work you can do and see what happens.
+You want to know whether your research is publishable.1 You answer this question by shipping the best work you can do and seeing what happens.

 But should you always ship everything when you think it’s ready?
 Or are there some times when you need to wait to ship?